-Thick, peanut butter blends together with sweet marshmallow fluff in this Fluffernutter Dip.
-Serve with pretzels, graham crackers, vanilla wafers, or even apples for a delectable dip that everyone will love!
+Creamy peanut butter blends together with sweet marshmallow fluff in this Fluffernutter Dip.
+Serve with pretzels, graham crackers, Oreos, or even fruit for a delectable dip that everyone will love.

 Since last week when I first heard of fluffernutter, I have been in love with it.
 It is with pure happiness that I bring to you this amazing Fluffernutter Dip.

-First, you’re going to make a mixture using powdered sugar, vanilla, 1 cup of peanut butter and 1/2 a stick of butter.
+Make a mixture using powdered sugar, vanilla, 1 cup of peanut butter and ½ a stick of butter.

 Thick, sweet peanut butter blends together with marshmallow fluff in this Fluffernutter Dip.
 Best served with pretzels, vanilla wafers, crackers or apples!